Restoring Desert Christ Park

 Photo by Glenn Isaacs

-Retired business owners Kate and Tom Kenny have been working long hours on the grounds of Desert Christ Park.
-They have been restoring sculptures and repairing water lines.
-Native plants and trees have been added.
-This year we look forward to the donation of more living Christmas trees to our current pine trees to provide shade for visitors.
+Retired business owners Kate and Tom Kenny worked long hours on the grounds of Desert Christ Park.
+They restored sculptures and repaired water lines.
+Native plants and trees were added.
+We are grateful for their tireless service.
+We look forward to the donation of more living Christmas trees to our current pine trees to provide shade for visitors.
 We also welcome native plants and trees.
+Our focus this year is to relocate the honeybees that have taken up residence in the historic Rock Chapel and restore it for public access and special events.

 With enthusiasm and excitement, Desert Christ Park is being restored as a place to stop for a quiet moment, appreciate the views of the valley, admire the works of art and enjoy our desert wildlife.